vislab-tecnico-lisboa/vizzy/README.md

     export PULSE_SERVER=127.0.0.1

-Furthermore, without a X11 session the PulseAudio server will not launch automatically.
-Therefore you need to launch a daemon of the pulseaudio:
+Furthermore, without a X11 session the PulseAudio server will not launch automatically since it normally requires X11.
+To run PulseAudio in a headless machine you need to run it in daemon mode:

     pulseaudio -D